-There a many variations of the game but they all share similar traits.
+There are many variations of the game but they all share similar traits.

 The objective of the backgammon game is to be the first to get your checkers off the board before your opponent does.
 Players may raise the stakes during the game.
 There is an established repertory of common tactics and occurrences.

-Backgammon has joined the class of computerised games where the software that has been developed is capable of beating human players.
+Backgammon has joined the class of computerized games where the software that has been developed is capable of beating human players.

 Scrabble was, and still is a game that will help any child develop their spelling skills, as the players can make deft spelling moves to score very high marks.
 Plus it helps you discover words you've never heard of, let alone know their meanings.

-Words are formed in crossword fashion, across this grid, and the words spelt out on the boards must be found in a standard dictionary.
-However, there are permissible words for the game which can be found in "The official Scrabble Players dictionary".
+Words are formed in crossword fashion, across this grid, and the words spelled out on the boards must be found in a standard dictionary.
+However, there are permissible words for the game which can be found in "The Official Scrabble Players Dictionary".
 There is also the "Collins Scrabble Checker which can also be used to check if a word is acceptable.

 There are 100 tiles, marked with a letter and a number, with the numbers ranging from 1 to 10.
 Common letters, especially vowels, are usually worth just a few points.
 Less common letters such as Q, Z and X carry higher points and so give higher scores if used to form any word.
 There are 2 blank tiles that carry no point, but can be used to substitute any letter.
 Once placed on the board, the choice remains fixed.

-Chess games enhances the power of thought in people who play regularly, and is known to enhance and sharpen the intellect of young players.
+Chess games enhance the power of thought in people who play regularly and is known to enhance and sharpen the intellect of young players.

 Some historians date it as early as the 2nd century, but many believe playing a form of chess started as early as the 7th century.
 There is documented evidence to prove this.